tlmoody84/portfolio/README.md

 ## Deployment

 This application is deployed on Vercel.
-You can view the live site at: [deployment URL]
+You can view the live site at: (<https://portfolio-as70w67rs-tlmoody84s-projects.vercel.app/>)

 - Technologies Used